-We believe the first step towards moving towards just technological futures is by developing a shared knowledge base and we want to invite you in.
+The first step towards moving towards just technological futures is to develop a shared knowledge base.

-The sessions take place at 9am PST/ noon EST/ 5pm in London and 9pm in Mumbai.
+The sessions take place at 9am PST/ noon EST/ 5pm in London.

 The COVID Policy Rapid Response Team is becoming the Future of Citizenry.
-We are imagining what it means to be a good citizen, building upon the multi-racial, -ethnic and -generational Black Lives Matter protests following the death of George Floyd.
+We're imagining what it means to be a good citizen and the multi-racial, ethnic and generational BLM protests.

 Designing Prismatic Black Radical Futures

-What happens when you put 10 Black innovators from around the world together for weekly video calls to imagine beautiful worlds?
-Let's find out this Sunday as the fellows share their learnings, ideas, lessons, dreams, and beyond from the past 6 weeks of research, conversation, and speculation.
+What happens when you put 10 global Black innovators together for weekly calls to imagine beautiful worlds?
+Let's find out as the fellows share their learnings, ideas, dreams, and lessons from the past 6 weeks of research, conversation, and speculation.

-Join us for a series of presentations and conversations on Designing Prismatic Black Radical Futures.
+Join us for a series on Designing Prismatic Black Radical Futures.

 Inclusive Media Futures (Lecture Series)